adz21c/Periturf/docs/UsingPeriturf.md

 ## Configure

-Modifying the behaviour of a *Component* is achieved by *Configuring* your *Environment*.
-In the below example we configure the MyApp WebApp component to return a 200 response code with an object serialized to JSON for all GET requests.
+Modifying the behaviour of a component is achieved by configuring your environment.
+In the below example we *configure* the MyApp WebApp component to return a 200 response code with an object serialized to JSON for all GET requests.

 ```csharp
 var handle = await env.ConfigureAsync(e =>